What Is The Best Material For A Projector Screen? It’s…

 Undoubtedly, in my opinion, white blackout cloth screens are the best material to use for a projection screen.

-While silver and grey screens can be a close second in some instances, white black out cloth is best in terms of utility.
+While silver and grey screens can be a close second in some instances, white black out cloth is best in terms of its versatility.

 Typically matte white in color, this durable material, conventionally made of a combination of PVC, cotton, and/or polyester — is coated in multiple layers of black & white foam that’s designed to not let light pass through it.